-Robust Experience
+Unrivalled Experience

-The BBR Network's experience with stay cable technology reaches back over six decades and our portfolio features over 430 cable-stayed projects around the world.
-Although BBR is mostly famous for wire stay cables, we were actually also the inventors of strand and carbon stay cables -and carried out the world's first projects using high fatigue resistant wire, strand and carbon stay cables.
+The BBR Network's experience with stay cable technology reaches back over six decades and our portfolio features more than 430 cable-stayed projects of many types around the world.
+Although BBR is mostly famous for wire stay cables, we were actually also the inventors of strand and carbon stay cables - and carried out the world's first projects using high fatigue resistant wire, strand and carbon stay cables.
+More recently, BBR was first in the world to offer a complete range of stay cable technology, fully tested to fib Bulletin 89.

-The further evolution of BBR technology has seen the creation of many ground-breaking structures, such as the cable-net supported roof of the 1972 Olympic Stadium in Munich, Germany and the cable-stayed Sydney Tower in 1981, both of which have become cultural icons while still serving their original purpose.
+The continuous evolution of BBR technology has seen the creation of many ground-breaking structures, such as the cable-net supported roof of the 1972 Olympic Stadium in Munich, Germany and the cable-stayed Sydney Tower in 1981, both of which have become cultural icons while still serving their original purpose.